All Episodes

 We were smart enough not to let the sled go into the street.

-And now in Scotland, you get a can't believe they'll let these little twerps go out and use their sleds anymore because it's just overall too dangerous.
+And now in Scotland, I can't wait to let these little twerps go out and use their sleds anymore because it's just overall too dangerous.

 It's just out there.